Fees and Payment Options

 However, the Waiting List for operations in the Public system is considerable.
 It is currently upwards of 5 years for bariatric surgery in Victoria and upto 12 months for many of the benign conditions in General Surgery.
 Patients are admitted to hospital based on the urgency of their condition as well as a "first come, first served" basis.

-An increasing number of people are choosing to "Self Insure" or pay for their own surgery, so they don't have to wait.
+An increasing number of people are choosing to self-fund for their own private surgery in order to avoid the long wait in the public hospital system.
 Whilst this can be a worthwhile investment as it means you can have your operation done quicker or whenever it suits you, it is generally not recommended for most bariatric procedures (with exceptions in a small minority of cases).

 However, the costs may not be as high as you think for certain (non-bariatric) procedures.